Resources for Students

 NMSU-A supports online students with services including tutoring, advising, financial aid, and admissions.

-GED/HISET and Test Proxy: The Student Services Office serves as the GED Center for Alamogordo and the surrounding community service area.
-GED tests are given regularly on the NMSU-A campus.
+GED/HISET and Test Proxy: NMSU-A serves as the GED® and HiSET Center for Alamogordo and the surrounding community service areas.